 The Nature Conservancy’s Science Cabinet brings together the Conservancy’s top scientists into a forum for horizon scanning, identifying critical research needs, and to serve as a review board for major scientific issues, analyses or tools that rise to the level of the Conservancy’s executive team.

 The Science Cabinet will collaborate with other scientists inside and outside the Conservancy and is responsible for leading analyses and research projects that the Conservancy’s president deems essential.
-The cabinet reports to the Conservancy’s chief scientist and is chaired by Heather Tallis, Acting Chief Scientist.
+The cabinet reports to the Conservancy’s chief scientist and is chaired by Hugh Possingham, Chief Scientist.

 The Science Cabinet is expected to make sure the Conservancy is at the forefront of the science relevant to the organization’s mission.
 Its members are also expected to help recruit top scientific talent to the Conservancy and to themselves be recognized externally as globally significant scientists.